The Friend/Enemy Distinction

 Four Strategies for Sanity

-First, cultivate true friendships among your ideological ‘friends.’
+First, cultivate true friendships among your ideological ‘friends’ (and ideally even a few among your ideological enemies as well).
 Although I have thus far used the term “friend” in a rather minimal sense, requiring not so much any genuine bond and involving merely co-belligerence against a common foe, we all know that friendship in its proper sense involves much more.
 The friend is not merely useful for their assistance in a conflict, but is the object of our affection and loyalty.
-Obviously not everyone whom we consider a friend in the broader sense of an ally or co-belligerent can be a friend in the fuller and richer sense, but the more whom we can add to this latter number, the better.
+Obviously not everyone whom we consider a friend in the broader sense of an ally or co-belligerent can be a friend in the fuller and richer sense, but the more whom we can add to this latter number, the better—and if we are blessed with a few real friends with whom we bitterly disagree on key issues, even better.
 When we have a strong network of people whom we care about for more than just their like-mindedness and their aid in our projects and conflicts, we are inoculated in some measure against the utilitarian calculus that counts only their value on the front lines, or the paranoid fever that begins to spot traitors everywhere.
 This is not to say that we cut our true friends slack for their failures to speak the truth and contend for it, but we seek to strengthen them in their weaknesses and missteps rather than exploiting them.

 Second, surround yourselves with men and women of true discernment, and learn from them.
 The friend/foe distinction is, as I have suggested, a shortcut for when it is infeasible to undertake a thoughtful, studied evaluation of each person and position on the battlefield of ideas.
 Such shortcuts will always be necessary, but we can learn to depend on them less frequently by cultivating the intellectual habits that enable us to discern the real fault-lines on that apparently smooth continuum of opinions—the primary truths really worth fighting for, and the less consequential issues or merely semantic differences that loom so large when the fog of war descends.
 This requires great skill and cool-headedness, but we all hopefully know a few people gifted with this kind of insight and training, people able to form judgments with great accuracy and minimal bias even on complex, high-stakes issues.
 We must attach ourselves to such people—not, mind you, to slavishly follow their own judgments, for that way lies the way of groupthink, but to learn from their skills and begin to practice such discernment ourselves.